amcveymoffatt/DATA550_Final/README.md

 - `Data directory`: Stores the data set used in the report
 - `Output directory`: Holds all intermediate data generated during the analysis
+- `renv directory`: Necessary to synchronize the R package environment using renv
+  - `renv.lock file`: Contains the detailed record of all the R packages and their specific versions used for the project.
 - `Makefile`: Automates the analysis workflow and output generation
   - When Make is installed, running the command Make in the terminal will generate the final report and running the command Make clean